X3POSED/Promotion-Website-.github.io/README.md

 - [x] put a good spotify background
 - [x] Change tittle colors so its not black
 - [x] add link to promotion website
+- [ ] add an about section for spotify